conan-io/conan-io.github.io/_posts/2019-02-04-New-conan-release-1-12.markdown

 library and run ``conan create`` to put its binaries in the local cache.
 After that, consume it from the "hello" app with a ``conan install``.

-With this feature, we have a command to tell Conan that we want to consume the "say" library under the package name``say/0.1@user/testing`` directly from the current folder instead from the Conan cache.
+With this feature, we have a command [conan link](https://docs.conan.io/en/latest/reference/commands/development/link.html) to tell Conan that we want to consume the "say" library under the package name``say/0.1@user/testing`` directly from the current folder instead from the
+Conan cache.

 ```
 $ cd cmake/say